mrkmg/service-checker/README.md

 Rules for building a plugin that works correctly with service checker:

-- The plugin **must** be a function.
+- The plugin **must** be a an object following {method1: handler1, method2: handler2}.
-- The function **must** be named.
-This name will be the method name used by service-checker.
-- The function **must** take only one parameter.
+- The handlers **must** take only one parameter.
 It will be passed an options object.
-All options passed by use will be passed in the options parameter.
+All options passed by the user will be passed in the options parameter.
-- The function **must** return a promise. service-checker uses [BlueBird](http://bluebirdjs.com/docs/getting-started.html) but any Promises/A+ implementation should work.
+- The handlers **must** return a promise. service-checker uses [BlueBird](http://bluebirdjs.com/docs/getting-started.html) but any Promises/A+ implementation should work.
 - The promise **must** reject if any passed parameters are invalid.
 - The promise **must** resolve with a falsy object (null, undefined) if the check succeeds.
 - The promise **must** resolve with an error object if the check fails.
-- The plugin **should** interpret and adhere to any applicable default options.
-Current options are:
+- The handlers **should** interpret and adhere to any applicable default options.
+Current default options are:
     - timeout

 The following example plugin demonstrates all these rules.